 The footage in the background of this site reveals how the sit-in disrupted business as usual: The workers gathered as a flash-mob outside Meta’s subcontractor in Nairobi, singing and waving court orders.
 Bystanders looked on, and major media outlets, KTN, Citizen TV, Voice of Africa, even the BBC, covered the protest.
 The action pierced corporate silence, exposing the hidden toll of content moderation and amplifying the workers’ voices.

-Now two years later, as of May 2025, the situation remains dire.
+Now two and a half years later, as of autumn 2025, the situation remains dire.
 Most of the former moderators are unemployed, impoverished, and traumatised.
 Meta, meanwhile, has evaded accountability by claiming it cannot be held liable in Kenyan courts and has since shifted its operations to another African country.

 Nevertheless, in late 2024, a Kenyan court ruled that the case could proceed, and that Meta can indeed be held accountable in Kenya.
 The workers' fight, therefore, continues.